August

 Keep in mind that once you’ve heated an oil, the second time around its smoke point will be lower.
 While most of us probably don’t have large vats of frying fat sitting around, you might want to keep this in mind when reheating oil-laden leftovers.

 Think of it this way: saturated fats (e.g. palm oil) are ideal players for cooking at higher temps.
-The heartier unsaturated fats like olive oil can be used for low-medium, brief cooking.
+The heartier unsaturated fats like olive oil can also stand up to (medium to high) heat but you’ll lose delicate flavors.
 Other “low” heat oils (e.g. nut oils) are best left out of cooking all together.
 They fulfill their life’s quest by offering rich flavor to finished dishes.

 And there you have it.
 Those oils are a complicated lot, but the fragrances, the flavor and the scrumptious fats (we love our fats after all) make them worth the extra thought and effort.
 Now, time to choose the wine….